Skip Navigation

 Because your app is no longer consuming from the old add-on, it’s safe to destroy it:

-$ heroku addons:destroy OLD_KAFKA_URL -a mackerel
+$ heroku addons:destroy OLD_KAFKA_URL -a example-app

 Feedback